Compliance signage for gaming machine licensees

 Player information and gambling signage

-Under the Queensland responsible gambling code of practice and relevant legislation, gambling providers must provide certain information to their customers about the odds of winning and where help for problem gambling is available.
+Under the Queensland responsible gambling code of practice and relevant legislation, gambling providers must provide certain information to their customers about the odds of winning and where to get help for gambling harm.

 We have developed in-venue gambling signage that satisfies these requirements.
 Read more about compliance signage and other materials for gambling providers.